In a talent-short market, candidates have the power to decide how, where and when they want to work.

 - Address traditional mindsets – the idea of work being handled remotely can be a hurdle.
 “How do I manage my team when they’re not physically around?
 How can I be sure they’re productive?
 What about social isolation?”
 Help your business understand that seasoned specialists can be productive regardless of their location, and that a wider range of roles can bring diversity, new perspectives, and innovation to the business.

 - Get strategic alignment - often a blended workforce will come about somewhat accidentally when resources need “topping up”.
-Rather than stumbling into it in this way, recognize the opportunity and form a strategy.
+Rather than stumbling into it in this way, recognise the opportunity and form a strategy.

 - Survey your own employees – ask about the types of workplace flexibility that matter to them, and then develop fair and flexible working policies.